Health security is a strategic focus for Australia but ODA for neglected diseases R&D remains stagnant

-In 2016, Australia invested US$22 million in research and development (R&D) for poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile.
+In 2017, Australia invested US$23 million in research and development (R&D) for poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile.
+This is the same level as in 2016.
 These figures are based on the G-FINDER survey conducted by Policy Cures Research.

 Australia’s Foreign Policy White Paper, released in November 2017, mentions health security as essential to human and economic development.
-Australia appointed its first ever Ambassador for Regional Health Security in June 2017.
-A continuing commitment to health research and development is a part of the government’s emerging diseases commitment, particularly in regard to malaria.
+Australia also appointed its first-ever Ambassador for Regional Health Security in June 2017.
+A continuing commitment to health research and development is a part of the government’s emerging diseases commitment, particularly malaria.

 The Development Policy Division leads on health policy development within DFAT

 Funds to deliver the ‘Health for Development Strategy 2015-2020’ come from country, regional, and global programs, and are delivered through the regular budget process.
 The Department of Foreign Affairs and Trade’s (DFAT’s) investment in global health R&D is expected to focus on the Strategy’s three funding areas outlined above.

 The Development Policy Division (DPD) is the driver of health development policy and provides operational guidance to assist with the implementation of this strategy.
 The DPD also works with other DFAT programs and external partners to plan and adjust pipeline investments.
 In conjunction with the Department of Health, DFAT works with other key agencies to prepare and respond to health security threats in the region.
 It also engages with health research funding bodies such as the Australia’s National Health and Medical Research Council (NHMRC) on responding to global health challenges.